julian-ramos/Ai-refresher/README.md

 Where i is the index for the class that is positive.
 The complete equation uses a vector that one hot encode the class, but since all elements of the vector are zero except i, the above is the resulting equation.

-- Wasserstein Loss
+####Wasserstein Loss
 Used for GANs because it helps with mode collapse in vanishing gradients.
 Similar to BCE but it is not limited to 0 - 1 values and can vary to -infinity to +infinity.
 To use W loss, the critic or discriminator needs to be 1-Lipschitz continuous.
 A way to enforce this is by clipping the weight values but that could limit learning.
 Instead, it is used a regularization term in the loss.

 ### Types of Layers

 #### Dropout
-- *How:* Makes output of a layer zero in a random fashion.
+- *How:* Makes outputs of a layer zero in a random fashion.
-- *Why:* To prevent overfitting by forcing the network to not rely an all features all the time.
+- *Why:* To prevent overfitting by forcing the network to not rely on all features all the time.
 - *Where:* After any dense layer, CNN or RNN.
 - *When:* It helps in all situatiotions but it is most useful with small datasets where chances of overfitting are high.
 -